jackcox15/Kairos/docs/philosophy.md

 - **Replaceable** - Lose one, deploy another
 - **Disposable** - Seized?
 Abandon and redeploy elsewhere

-You're not dependent on "the KAIROS servers" - there are no KAIROS servers.
-There are servers that communities operate, which can be moved, replicated, or replaced.

 ### Layered Resilience

 The three-tier architecture provides:
 1. **VPS backbone** - Convenience and speed when available
 2. **Local mesh** - Community connectivity when internet fails
-3. **Device-to-device** - Peer communications when all infrastructure is down
+3. **Device to device** - Peer communications when all infrastructure is down

 **Each layer fails independently.
 The system never fully collapses.**